datahub-project/datahub/metadata-ingestion/source_docs/athena.md

 For context on getting started with ingestion, check out our [metadata ingestion guide](../README.md).

-For context on getting started with ingestion, check out our [metadata ingestion guide](../README.md).

 ## Setup

 To install this plugin, run `pip install 'acryl-datahub[athena]'`.